-You got your puppy the cutest food dish money can buy and did your homework on proper diet and nutrition.
+You got your puppy the cutest food dish money can buy and thoroughly researched proper diet and nutrition.
 You confirmed with your vet that you were doing everything right to provide your puppy with the best, most nutritious start to life.
 Then, suddenly, your puppy stops eating.
 It can cause new puppy parents to panic — you love your fur baby, and appetite is often a sign of good health.
 Plus, your puppy needs food to grow and ensure she has plenty of energy to walk and play with you.

 If your puppy is not eating much (or at all), there may be several causes.
 Here are the most common and what you can do to get your little one’s mealtimes back on track.